rmglennon/fun-with-gifs/README.md

 With Yummy GIFs, you can see fun images about food from GIPHY.
 Click a button to see GIFs about that kind of food.

 When the images display, click an image animate it and click again to pause.
-The ratings are displayed with each image.
+The content ratings are displayed with each image.

 https://rmglennon.github.io/fun-with-gifs/